University of Sydney: 1850–1950

 In 1858, the passage of the Electoral Act provided for the university to become a constituency for the New South Wales Legislative Assembly as soon as there were 100 graduates of the university holding higher degrees eligible for candidacy.
 This seat in the New South Wales legislature was first filled in 1876, but was abolished in 1880, one year after its second member, Sir Edmund Barton, who later became the first Prime Minister of Australia, was elected to the Legislative Assembly.

+The university was one of the first in the world to admit women on an equal basis with men, doing so from 1881.
 In 1885 the first women to receive BA degrees from the university were Mary Elizabeth Brown and Isola Florence Thompson, while Thompson became the first woman to graduate with an MA in 1887.

 Most of the estate of John Henry Challis was bequeathed to the university, which received a sum of £200,000 in 1889.
 This was thanks in part due to Sir William Montagu Manning (chancellor 1878–95) who argued against the claims by British tax commissioners.
 The following year, seven professorships were created in anatomy, zoology, engineering, history, law, logic and mental philosophy, and modern literature.

 In 1924, the university awarded its first Doctor of Science in Engineering degree to John Bradfield.
 His thesis was titled "The City and Suburban Electric Railways and the Sydney Harbour Bridge".
 Bradfield went on to be the lead engineer for the construction of the Sydney Harbour Bridge.

 The university's professor of philosophy from 1927 to 1958, John Anderson, was a significant figure referred to as "Sydney's best known academic".
 A native of Scotland, Anderson's controversial views as a self-proclaimed atheist and advocate of free thought in all subjects raised the ire of many, even to the point of being censured by the state legislature in 1943.